Samukat/Data3001G2/README.md

 ![alt text](images/image-2.png)

+#### Target distance

+We choose the target lap distance 900 to be the point where we determine drivers’ time.
+Since we used linear interpolation of lap distance covered to determine when the driver reaches the target lap distance, the most accurate section between turn 2 and 3 for us to consider for the target lap distance would be the latter half.
+The reasoning is that the rate of change in acceleration and speed during the exit from turn 2 would be high which in turn would result in the rate of change in lap distance to also be high causing uneven distances between measurement points.
+This would lead to a less accurate linear interpolation result relative to the latter half since the rate of change in acceleration and speed plateaus and thus results in more even distances between measurement points improving the accuracy of the linear interpolation.
+We also plotted a brake vs lap distance plot for our subset of drivers and found that majority of drivers begin braking for turn 3 around the lap distance 950.
+To ensure that our interpolation function does not get influenced by the braking and distances between measurement points, we choose the target lap distance to be 900.

 **(TO DO - CODE )**
 We constructed new features to capture driver behaviour and vehicle dynamics more explicitly.
 These include braking and acceleration zones, steering angles, and measures of cornering precision.
 Each feature was designed as a separate transformation so that the pipeline can flexibly add or remove features depending on modelling needs.